Overview

 language on top of this unroll framework.

-there are numerous specialized subclasses of
+As with Family there are numerous specialized subclasses of

-.
-For example a DotTemplateWithStatistics3
+Template.
+For example a DotTemplateWithStatistics3 is a template

 for a factor with three neighboring variables, each of which must

-; the template defines a factor scoring
+inherit from TensorVar; the template defines a factor scoring

 function by the dot-product between the outer-product of the three

-.
+variables and the template’s weights.
 The only abstract methods are

 Models